MicrosoftDocs/dynamics365smb-docs/business-central/shopify/shopify-faq.md

 ## Currently unsupported features, however, we're tracking them and may consider adding them

 - B2B features, including companies, company price lists, and payment terms
-  - The extended support of B2B will become available in 2024 Wave 1.
-For more informaiton, see [Connect Business Central with Shopify B2B](/dynamics365/release-plan/2023wave2/smb/dynamics365-business-central/connect-business-central-shopify-b2b)
+  - Extended support of B2B will be available in 2024 release wave 1.
+For more information, see [Connect Business Central with Shopify B2B](/dynamics365/release-plan/2023wave2/smb/dynamics365-business-central/connect-business-central-shopify-b2b)
 - Markets
   - Multiple translations of master data.
 You can choose one language that will be used for product information export.
   - Prices per country/region.
 One price list is available for the selected currency.
 Shopify handles the conversion to other currencies.